codebybrett/reb/README.md

 SCRIPT-NEEDS declares the required files for a script and internally uses ENV to find and DO those files.

+### Note ###

+Scripts here are written with the Ren/C project in mind and may use the ren/c future bridge r2r3-future.r.

 ### License ###

 If not otherwise specified for a file, files in this directory and